 Are you curious to know how homemade Arabic bread is made?
 Then this recipe is for you because not only do I teach you how to prepare it, but I also mention some little secrets to obtain a successful result.
 And that you can enjoy this exquisite bread for all kinds of use.
 Cheer up with this simple but exquisite recipe!

-Originating from the Mediterranean, pita bread is a type of soft, flat bread.
-Although, there are some varieties depending on the place where it is made, the best known and used is the one that looks like inflated bread.
-Which, when cut in the middle, is left as if it were a pocket, being of main use in the elaboration of all kinds of sandwiches and as an accompaniment to typical meals.
+From the Mediterranean, pita bread, a type of flat soft bread.
+Although there are varieties of its preparation, the best known and most used is the one that looks like puffy bread.
+Which when cut remains as if it were a pocket, being of main use for the preparation of all kinds of sandwiches.
+Also, as an accompaniment to typical meals.

 Let’s talk about the recipe: